 As the train descends south, after Delingha Station the spectacular sight of Salt Bridge appears.
 It is the only rail track built over a 'salt lake' in the world.

 Strictly speaking, it is a 32-km-long (20-mile-long) salt berm stretching across Chaerhan Salt Lake (Playa or 'salt flat').

 Witness the unique spectacle of track-laid-on salt crystals.
 This section of railway, the only railway built on salt, is just one of the unique highlights of the Qinghai Tibet Railway.

 Contact us to tailor-make a trip to Chaerhan Salt Lake

 Bidding farewell to Cha'erhan Salt Lake and the salt flats area, the train will travel through the vast Qaidam Depression desert and then reach Golmud, where the first section (roughly half) of the Qinghai-Tibet Railwayends.

-Strictly speaking, the following Golmud-Lhasa section is what is called“the Sky Road”.
-From Golmud, you will continuously travel on permafrost engineered track.
+Strictly speaking, the following Golmud-Lhasa section is what is called"the Sky Road".
+From Golmud, you will continuously travel on a permafrost engineered track.